 What are the ten largest banks in Canada?

-The ten largest banks in Canada are the Royal Bank of Canada, Toronto-Dominion Bank, Bank of Nova Scotia, Bank of Montreal, Canadian Imperial Bank of Commerce, Desjardin Group, National Bank of Canada, HSBC Canada, Laurentian Bank of Canada and Canadian Western Bank.
+The ten largest banks are the Royal Bank of Canada, Toronto-Dominion Bank, Bank of Nova Scotia, Bank of Montreal, Canadian Imperial Bank of Commerce, Desjardin Group, National Bank of Canada, HSBC Canada, Laurentian Bank of Canada and Canadian Western Bank.

 Which US bank has branches in Canada?